MunibQazi12/soundcheck-scheduler/README.md

 - `src/` — application logic and UI components
 - `public/` — static assets
 - `Dockerfile` — containerized build
-- Configuration files for TypeScript, Tailwind, and Next.js
+- Config files for TypeScript, Tailwind, and Next.js

-The structure is designed for clarity and long-term maintenance.
+The structure is designed for clarity and long-term maintainability.

 ---